-Electric and Gas Utilities
+Electric and Gas Utilities.

-Telecom and Information Technology (IT)
+Telecom and Information Technology (IT).

-Specific SCADA Equipment Examples:
+Specific SCADA Equipment Examples.

 One popular device I like to reference is the SCADA-Guardian.
 Like any good SCADA RTU, this one has lots of sensor inputs and plenty of control outputs to go with them.
-It monitors its own ambient temperature, plus it can accept any combination of 24 industry-standard temperature sensors.
+It monitors its own ambient temperature, plus it can accept any combo of 24 industry-standard temperature sensors.
 You can use sensors for temperature, humidity, flow rates, water leaks, rotation, tank levels, and just about anything else you can imagine.

 Since monitoring is just one half of any true SCADA application, the SCADA-Guardian also includes 8 control relay outputs.
 These can be wired into other devices to turn them off or on at the right times.
 Similar to your sensor options, the sky is virtually the limit when setting up SCADA control relays.
 Anything that can accept a contact closure can be turned on, turned off, reset/rebooted, or otherwise toggled.

 What puts the true "SCADA" application capability into the SCADA-Guardian is the ability to report alarms in DNP3 protocol.
 Along with Modbus, DNP3 is one of the most popular standard protocols used in SCADA communications.
 Especially if you work for an oil, gas, or power utility, it's likely that you're using a DNP3 master as part of your existing SCADA system.
-This makes the SCADA-Guardian a rugged remote that can interact with your existing SCADA HMI (master station) to integrate into your overall application.
+This makes the SCADA-Guardian a rugged remote that can interact with your existing SCADA HMI to integrate into your overall application.

-Real-World SCADA Application Example:
+Real-World SCADA Application Example.